Cream Cheese and Chive Lunch Box For Baby Led Weaning

 Cream cheese and soft cheese are not exactly the same, though they do share some similarities.
 Cream cheese is a type of fresh, soft cheese that is made by combining cream and milk.
 It has a smooth, spreadable texture and a mild, tangy flavour.

 On the other hand, soft cheese is a broader category that encompasses a variety of fresh, unripened cheeses, including cream cheese, cottage cheese, and ricotta.
+This cream cheese and chive lunch box for baby led weaning is a great introduction for cream cheese.

 Soft cheeses generally have a higher moisture content and a softer, more delicate texture compared to harder, aged cheeses.
 While cream cheese is a type of soft cheese, not all soft cheeses can be considered cream cheese.